2022 Spring Grants Awarded

 $3,750 awarded

-This grant would allow for several types of Adaptive scissors (included left-handed options) that can meet students' needs, other materials this grant will provide include adaptive paint brushes and paint supplies, stamp pads for adaptive printmaking, blocks and magnetic building tiles for an adaptive construction center, and scented markers for our students with visual impairments - these will help students identify colors independently using scent.
-Sensory items and behavioral supports like wobble stools, foot bands, calming tools and more will be available for students to use in the art room.
+This grant would allow for several types of Adaptive scissors (including left-handed options) that can meet students' needs, other materials this grant will provide include adaptive paint brushes and paint supplies, stamp pads for adaptive printmaking, blocks, and magnetic building tiles for an adaptive construction center, and scented markers for our students with visual impairments - these will help students identify colors independently using scent.
+Sensory items and behavioral supports like wobble stools, foot bands, calming tools, and more will be available to students in the art room.

 Slant boards, pencil grips, and other tools available in academic classrooms will also be made available with the funds from this grant.
 Students will have access to these materials during their art period and will receive direct instruction on how and when to use them.
-By having these materials readily available for any student, it will eliminate any stigma for those who truly will benefit from their use.
-It will also specifically support our disabled classes, classified students who need these supports, as well as kindergarten and first grade students who can also benefit from this additional support.
+Having these materials readily available for any student will eliminate any stigma for those who truly will benefit from their use.
+It will also specifically support our disabled classes, classified students who need these supports, and kindergarten and first-grade students who can also benefit from this additional support.

 Dash Robots